 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

-It is very important that the credibility of these programs is ascertained before one makes a decision.
-The aforementioned inpatient services coupled with holistic medical care are the minimum thresholds, which should suffice.
+It is very important to research any drug facility and the treatment offered at it before attending one.
+Inpatient services coupled with holistic medical care are the minimum thresholds, which should suffice.
 This is largely due to the withdrawal symptoms, which can curtail the recovery process and even result in fatalities of more serious cases.
 It is also noteworthy that detoxification alone cannot eliminate the factors that drive individuals to use controlled substances in the first place.